Karsten-Uy/KFX_Engine/README.md

 ### Compressor

-Peak-envelope-based compressor with lookahead that reduces signal levels above a threshold while leaving lower levels unchanged.
+Peak-envelope-based compressor with 8-sample lookahead that reduces signal levels above a threshold while leaving lower levels unchanged.
 Includes independent input and output gain stages and a parallel dry/wet blend for New York-style parallel compression.

+**Bypass behavior**: at `fx_mix = 0` the wet term contributes 0 and the output collapses to the lookahead-delayed dry signal - mathematically a clean bypass with naturally-matched latency to any partial-mix value, so you can sweep `fx_mix` smoothly through 0 without timing artifacts.
+For a *bit-exact* unity-gain dry signal also set `fx_input_gain = 64` (the dry path is post-input-gain).

 **Parameters**

 * `fx_threshold`: Compression onset level (0–255, scaled to full 16-bit range)
-* `fx_ratio`: Compression ratio — `0` = 1:1 (no compression), `255` = maximum ratio
+* `fx_ratio`: Compression ratio - `0` = 1:1 (no compression), `255` = maximum ratio
 * `fx_attack`: Time before gain reduction begins after exceeding the threshold (upper nibble controls slew rate)
 * `fx_release`: Time before gain reduction is released after falling below the threshold (upper nibble controls slew rate)
 * `fx_input_gain`: Pre-compression input gain (`64 = unity`)
 * `fx_makeup_gain`: Post-compression output gain (`64 = unity`)
-* `fx_mix`: Dry/wet blend (`0` = fully dry, `255` = ~99.6% wet)
+* `fx_mix`: Dry/wet blend (`0` = fully dry / mathematical bypass, `255` = ~99.6% wet)

 ---

 ### Distortion

-Amp-style distortion that models the full signal chain of an overdriven guitar amplifier through seven processing stages:
+Amp-style distortion that models the full signal chain of an overdriven guitar amplifier through seven processing stages.

+**Bypass behavior**: at `fx_mix = 0` the entire wet chain (drive, clipping, DC blocker, makeup, and cabinet IIR) is bypassed at the output - `audio_out = audio_in`.
+This is important because the cabinet IIR runs continuously and accumulates per-sample truncation noise; bypassing it at mix=0 keeps banks that don't use distortion completely clean.

+**Stability**: the cabinet IIR's pole coefficient is `safe_tone / 256` where `safe_tone = fx_tone + 10`.
+For `fx_tone ≥ 246` the raw value exceeds 256, which would make the IIR unstable and ring; the design clamps `safe_tone` at exactly 256 in that band so the cabinet stays at unity gain and never diverges.

+The seven stages:

-1. **Pre-emphasis** — A first-difference high-shelf filter (`emph = x + (x − x_prev) >> 2`) boosts the presence band (~3 kHz) before the signal hits the clipping stage, adding bite and pick attack to the distorted tone.
+1. **Pre-emphasis** - A first-difference high-shelf filter (`emph = x + (x − x_prev) >> 2`) boosts the presence band (~3 kHz) before the signal hits the clipping stage, adding bite and pick attack to the distorted tone.

-2. **Drive** — Multiplies the pre-emphasized signal by a gain in the range 1× to 32.875× (`drive_gain = 256 + fx_drive × 32`).
+2. **Drive** - Multiplies the pre-emphasized signal by a gain in the range 1× to 32.875× (`drive_gain = 256 + fx_drive × 32`).
 Higher drive pushes more of the signal into the clipping region.

-3. **Asymmetric bias** — A fixed +5% full-scale DC offset is added before clamping.
+3. **Asymmetric bias** - A fixed +5% full-scale DC offset is added before clamping.
 This shifts the clipping threshold so positive and negative half-cycles clip at different levels, introducing even-order harmonics that give the distortion a warmer, more tube-like character.

-4. **Soft clip (tanh approximation)** — The biased signal is passed through a 3rd-order polynomial approximation of `tanh(x)`, which smoothly compresses peaks rather than hard-squaring them:
+4. **Soft clip (tanh approximation)** - The biased signal is passed through a 3rd-order polynomial approximation of `tanh(x)`, which smoothly compresses peaks rather than hard-squaring them:

    ```
            {  +2/3              , x ≥ +1